Refugees fleeing Ukraine grab documents, pets, some photos

 Maria Cherepovskaia, 50, walked the first 15 kilometers from her home in the eastern Russian-controlled enclave of Donetsk.
 She received help from people, including transport and food, to make the rest of the nearly 900-kilometer journey to Moldova.

-“We want peace, we ask peace.
-We have children, so we desire peace,” she said.
+“We will be here until the war is over.
+We don’t know where to go,” she said.
+“There they are bombing.
+A lot, too much, what can we do?”

-Bela Szandelszky in Tiszabecs, Hungary and Helena Alves in Chisinau, Moldova.
+Bela Szandelszky in Tiszabecs, Hungary, Helena Alves in Chisinau, Moldova, Karel Janicek in Prague and Frances D’Emilio in Rome contributed.

 Follow the AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine